-Since it's often a handful, just note that the reason it's created is because of controller actions like this one.
+Since it's often difficult, just remember that it was created because of controller actions like this one.

-- Avoid writing class methods - they resist refactoring and are better as extracted objects with one public method and multiple privates then as a single class method.
-Class methods should only be used for describing a rule that's applied for all instances:
+- Avoid writing class methods—they resist refactoring and are better as extracted objects with one public method and multiple privates than as a single class method.
+Class methods should be used only for describing a rule that's applied for all instances:

 class Order def self.policy_class OrderPolicy end end

-- Avoid writing local variables - most local variables are better off as extracted methods.
+- Avoid writing local variables—most local variables are better as extracted methods.